The Singer Featherweight 222K Sewing Machine

 Feed-Dog Lowering Lever

 The 222K would have had some extra attachments available as well.
-All had the foot originally included, but the hoop was an extra accessory:
+All 222K free-arm Featherweights had the unique embroidery foot originally included, but the embroidery hoop was a frequently added extra accessory:

 Another Subtle Difference: